 Now, in CBO, the pack has a leader who sends them all off in strategic directions and then stands at the top of a mountain watching them hunt and observing where the most food is.

-PRO TIP from one of the UK’s top Facebook advertisers and Founder of SMC Commerce, Depesh Mandalia: “What I’ve seen work is a minimum ratio of $100 per ad set, no more than 2-3 ads and using 1-day click attribution in most cases.
+PRO TIP: Depesh Mandalia, one of the UK’s top Facebook advertisers and Founder of SMC Commerce, on how he utilizes CBO: “What I’ve seen work is a minimum ratio of $100 per ad set, no more than 2-3 ads and using 1-day click attribution in most cases.
 This, together with rules to pause bad ads during the day, has given us the most stable performance and fastest ability to scale since CBO campaigns don’t suffer from the learning phase resets that ad set level budget spikes have.”

 If you start getting purchases from an audience of only 50,000 people, that’s great at first.
 But when that audience has burned out, after a week or two you are back to square one.

-The other issue with micro-targeting is that Facebook updates and advances over the past year make it unnecessary to narrow down your audience too much in 2019.
+The other issue with micro-targeting is that Facebook updates and advances over 2018 made it unnecessary to narrow down your audience.

 Facebook’s machine learning algorithm is now so smart that, believe it or not, larger audiences with absolutely zero targeting other than a geolocation and age group will often outperform interests and lookalike audiences given time, sufficient budget, and creative/products with a broad appeal.